SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0007 – route-optimization-algorithm-selection.md

 * Good, because algorithms are interchangeable and easy to extend.
 * Good, because promotes SOLID principles and clean separation of concerns.
 * Good, because supports runtime flexibility and dynamic selection.
-* Good, because facilitates unit testing and mocking.
+* Good, because promotes decoupling and testability by isolating algorithm behavior.
-* Bad, because increases the number of classes and abstractions.
+* Bad, because More classes to manage; requires disciplined packaging and naming to avoid sprawl.
-* Bad, because requires a factory or context object to manage selection.
+* Bad, because needs a well-defined selector to avoid scattering “which algorithm” logic across the codebase.
-* Bad, becuase developers must understand the pattern to avoid misuse.

 ## 0007-2–Template-Method

 The Template Method defines a skeleton of the optimization process, with common steps implemented in a base class and specific logic The Template Method defines a skeleton of the optimization process, with common steps implemented in a base class and specific logic in subclasses.
-It ensures consistency across algorithms but enforces a rigid inheritance structure.in subclasses.
+It ensures consistency across algorithms but enforces a rigid inheritance structure in subclasses.
 It ensures consistency across algorithms but enforces a rigid inheritance structure.

+* Good, because it standardizes shared steps across all algorithms, ensuring consistency in the workflow.
-* Good, because reduces code duplication by standardizing common steps.
+* Good, because it reduces code duplication by centralizing common logic in the base class.
-* Good, because provides a clear workflow for all algorithms.
+* Good, because it provides a clear and predictable process structure, making the overall flow easier to understand.
-* Good, because easier for junior developers to follow a fixed template.
-* Bad, because limits flexibility due to inheritance constraints.
+* Bad, because it enforces inheritance, which reduces flexibility and can create rigid hierarchies.
-* Bad, because adding new algorithms may require modifying the base class.
+* Bad, because modifying the base class to change the skeleton may impact all subclasses, introducing fragility.
-* Bad, because it can lead to fragile hierarchies if overused.

-## 0007-3–Hardcoded-Conditional-Logic

-This option implements all algorithms in a single class, using conditional statements to decide which one to apply.
-It is simple to implement initially but quickly becomes unmaintainable as the system grows.

-* Good, because very simple to implement with minimal abstractions.
-* Good, because easy to understand for small systems or prototypes.
-* Bad, because violates Open/Closed Principle, requiring code changes for new algorithms.
-* Bad, because becomes unmaintainable as the number of algorithms grows.
-* Bad, because testing is harder due to tight coupling.
+* Bad, because it makes it harder to support algorithms that require different flows, leading to duplication or workarounds.
-* Bad, because encourages duplication and scattered logic.